 - Grated cheddar for garnish

 Add the broth, tomatoes, ketchup, Worcestershire, and chili powder.
 Stir in the beans, turn the heat to high and bring to a boil.
 After it starts to boil, turn the heat down so the soup is simmering gently and cook 10 minutes.
 Season with salt and pepper.
-Garnish with sour cream or cheddar cheese.
+Garnish with sour cream or cheddar cheese and cilantro if desired.